phongduong/my-portfolio/data/posts/trigger-netlify-deployment-with-github-actions.md

 date: 2020-10-21T15:22:39.299Z
 tag: netlify
 ---
-There are various ways to build and deploy Netlify site.
+There are some ways to build and deploy Netlify site.
 You can use CLI to build and deploy or send a `POST` request to site's build hook.
 I choose to use build hook.

 ## Generate Netlify site's build hook